jorgelop1994/jorgelop1994/README.md

 **Q:** Are there any limits on contributions?
 **A:** To ensure diverse participation and a collaborative spirit, each member can contribute up to 5 times as a Pokedex Resource and up to 5 times as a Tech Pokemon Trainer.
 This approach allows everyone to have an opportunity to showcase their creativity and talent while we work together as a unified team.

 Join our incredible adventure and help us catch 'em all!
 Together, we can create the ultimate Tech Pokemon world!

+## Disclaimer

+This project is a fun, creative, and community-driven initiative.
+It is not affiliated with, endorsed by, or sponsored by any official Pokemon, technology, or software entities.
+All contributions should respect the intellectual property rights of the original creators, and any content submitted should adhere to fair use guidelines.